AlexG695/AlexG695/README.md

 - 👋 Hi, I’m @AlexG695
 - 👀 I’m interested in mobile programming with Flutter
-- 🌱 I’m currently learning Angular and Go
+- 🌱 I’m currently learning Angular, Sprint boot and Go
 - 💞️ I’m looking to collaborate on new proyects
 - 📫 How to reach me alexg695845@gmail.com